Kaloko-Honokōhau National Historical Park

-Kaloko-Honokōhau National Historical Park is a United States National Historical Park located in the Kona District on the Big island of Hawaii in the U.S. state of Hawaiʻi.
+Kaloko-Honokōhau National Historical Park is a United States National Historical Park located in the Kona District on Hawaiʻi Island in the U.S. state of Hawaiʻi.
 It includes the National Historic Landmarked archaeological site known as the Honokōhau Settlement.
 The park was established on November 10, 1978, for the preservation, protection and interpretation of traditional native Hawaiian activities and culture.